 As I have stated in other posts, I am not a huge art person; however, I am a huge fan of strange and unique things.
 This makes LACMA a perfect museum for me as you never know what you will stumble on when you visit it.
 Here are my recommendations for what to see when you visit (exhibits do change though, so keep that in mind), and make sure to tell me your favorite thing to see in the comments.

 Of course, no trip to this museum is complete without visiting its most famous installation.
-Urban Light is that collection of old vintage street lights that you have seen in your friends Instagram photos, and it is a beautiful piece to check out in person.
+Urban Light is a collection of old vintage street lights that you have seen in your friend’s Instagram photos, and it is a beautiful piece to check out in person.

 The other exterior installation that is always on social media is Levitated Mass.
 This exhibit features a massive rock that is installed sitting on top of a walkway, and it is an example of how I do not understand art.
-That being said it is a fun spot to take photos at as well before heading into the museum.
+That being said, it is a fun spot to take photos at before heading into the museum.

 Top of LACMA – Hollywood Sign View

 Massive Lobby Installation

 Right when you walk into the main building, you quickly realize this is not your traditional art museum.
-This massive three-story exhibit is a magnificent sight to behold and just watching people walk in and see it is a ton of fun.
+This gigantic three-story exhibit is magnificent to behold and just watching people walk in and see it is a ton of fun.

 Noah Purifoy Art Installation

 I have seen Noah’s art before out in the barren desert north of Joshua Tree.
 That is why I was so surprised to see an exhibit of his here.
 It felt as if someone like Leonard from Salvation Mountain had been given a chance to place his unique trash art next to pieces from people like Picasso, it was fantastic.

-Of course, if you like the famous artists there are many of those to see here as well, such as one of Andy Warhol’s famous Campbell’s soup paintings.
+Of course, if you like famous artists, there are many of those to see here as well, such as one of Andy Warhol’s famous Campbell’s soup paintings.